Northern Traverse®

 Distance from start: 152km

-Distance from Tan Hill Road: 9km
+Distance from Tan Hill Road Crossing: 9km

-Height gain since Tan Hill Road: 490m
+Height gain since Tan Hill Road Crossing: 490m

 Guidance time: Monday 13:30

-Dales Bike Centre
+Dales Bike Centre Support Point

 Distance from start: 162km

-Distance from Ruin: 10km
+Distance from Hard Level Gill: 10km

-Height gain since Ruin: 72m
+Height gain since Hard Level Gill: 72m

 Guidance time: Monday 17:00